Agni-III: Introduction

 India's credible minimum deterrence envisaged a nuclear triad of counter-strike capability which required a long-range missile to provide robust second strike capability.
 India developed a larger missile, with a heavier payload and longer range in a compact configuration.
-Driven by the need for retaliation to defeat emerging anti-ballistic missile (ABM) defence and countermeasures, this capability requires a compact missile which can carry ABM payloads and weapons in a configuration similar to a MIRV.

 Description

 The Agni-III was developed as the successor to the Agni-II.
 Designed by the Defence Research and Development Organisation (DRDO), Agni-III is a two-stage ballistic missile capable of nuclear weapons delivery.
 DRDO formed a separate propulsion plant in September 2001 to develop large-sized solid-propellant rocket engines, including the infrastructure for propellant casting.
 The stubby, two-stage solid-fuel missile is compact enough for easy mobility and flexible deployment on a number of surface and sub-surface platforms.

 The missile is equipped with sophisticated navigation, guidance and control systems and advanced on-board computer systems.
 The electronic systems are designed to withstand greater vibration, heat and noise.
 A high-performance, indigenous ring laser gyro-based inertial navigation system was flight-tested for the first time on 7 Feb 2010.

 The two stages of Agni-III has an overall diameter of 2 m.
 Initially, The mass of first-stage is about 32 tonnes and 7.7 m long, and 10 tonnes and 3.3 m long for second stage.
 The missile was expected to support a wide range of warhead configurations, with a 4500 km range and a total payload weight of 2490 kg.
 The ground support system and launcher are developed by Research & Development Establishment (Engineers).

 The circular error probable (CEP) of Agni-III is within 40 m.
 The US Air Force's National Air and Space Intelligence Center estimated that in June 2017, fewer than 10 launchers had been deployed.